Yide-Qiu/UniHG/README.md

 ![Alt](./figs/metric.png)

 ## How to construct UniHG?
-We have mapped the overall flow of the composition, see Fig:
+We have mapped the overall flow of the composition:
 ![Alt](./figs/construct_graph.png)

 ## Training: